 Similarly, a + 5 axe can be referred to as “an axe enchanted 5 times” or “a powerful axe” and a + 2 strength bonus can be referred to as “an axe that increases your strength by a small degree”.

-Though there is only one human race, some animosity exists between the human ethnicities, stemming from past events.
+Some animosity exists between the human ethnicities, stemming from past events.
 Tonovi and Antioch are in opposition, for instance, and the Morinnen and Maalish tribes have long been at odds.
 Additionally, half-breeds (half-elf, half-orc, etc.) and planetouched (tiefling, aasimar, genasi) are often viewed with suspicion, contempt, and/or pity.
+Anyone carrying the taint of an evil outsider, such as tieflings, find it hard to compete with their innate evil nature, thus giving life to the legend that all tieflings are bad.

 It is important to differentiate between the game and the real world.
 The Sundering Shadows community is open to people of all ethnicities and real-life racism in any form is not allowed or supported.
 Similarly, real-life racial slurs have no place in a fantasy setting.